 Anyone who’s earned a CompTIA certification has more than demonstrated a strong grasp of the subject matter.
-What’s more, the breadth and difficulty of those exams mean that the CompTIA certification holders can tackle extremely difficult tasks in pursuit of their goals, including the option to hausarbeit schreiben lassen.
+What’s more, the breadth and difficulty of those exams mean that the CompTIA certification holders can tackle extremely difficult tasks in pursuit of their goals, including the option to goals.
 All these reasons and more make CompTIA certification holders a valuable commodity within the IT industry.
 Most employers see any CompTIA certification as a sign that a job applicant has a lot to offer.

 But with that in mind, how do the various CompTIA exams compare to each other in terms of difficulty?
 Will earning one certification make it easier to pass the exam for another?
 And are some of the most expansive certifications, such as Network+ or Security+, harder to earn than a highly hardware focused certification like A+?
 To answer these questions, we need to delve a little deeper into the nature of the three biggest CompTIA certifications – Network+, Security+ and A+.